HowMuchDoINeed.co logo

 How to use timber connector plates?

-Position the metal connector plate over the timber joint, align the pre-punched holes, and secure with the specified nails or screws.
-Ensure full contact and even fixing for best strength and safety.
+Place the metal connector plate over the timber joint, line up the pre-punched holes, and secure with the specified nails or screws.
+Make sure the plate sits in full contact with both pieces of timber and that fixings are evenly distributed for consistent strength.

 Conclusion